Chahnaz-Kbaisi/Machine-Learning-NASA_Kepler/README.md

     1. Creating a SVM linear classifier
     2. Fitting the data
     3. Predicting the model
 * To create a stronger model, the data was scaled and normalized, and adjusted to the unit variance.
 This reduced the dispersion of the data points for the model.
-Using Standardscaler to scale the data gave the following scores: Training data score: 0.8916650772458516 and the
+Using Standardscaler to scale the data gave the following scores:
+        Training data score: 0.8916650772458516
-Testing Data Score: 0.8947368421052632.
+        Testing Data Score: 0.8947368421052632
 * GridSearchCV was used to to run hyperparameters and fit the model to the training set.
 Changing the parameters did not result in a better score: 0.8888044957393081

+Model Rank

 ![SVM](https://github.com/Chahnaz-Kbaisi/Machine-Learning-NASA_Kepler/blob/main/Images/SVM.png)